Berkanktk/CyberSecurity/README.md

 [GTFOBins](https://gtfobins.github.io) - list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.
 [HackerOne](https://www.hackerone.com) -  HackerOne is a vulnerability coordination and bug bounty platform.
 [Hacking Glossary](https://resources.hackthebox.com/hacking-glossary) - a glossary of hacking terms made by HackTheBox.
 [Hash Analyzer](https://www.tunnelsup.com/hash-analyzer/) - tool to identify hash types
+[Hash Identifier](https://gchq.github.io/CyberChef/#recipe=Analyse_hash()https://hashes.com/en/tools/hash_identifiers) - hash identifier using CyberChef
 [have i been pwned?](https://haveibeenpwned.com) - check if you have an account that has been compromised in a data breach.
 [HexEd](https://hexed.it) - HexEd is a powerful online hex editor running in your web browser
 [hilite.me](http://hilite.me) - converts your code snippets into pretty-printed HTML formats